TW-yuhsi/MMChw3/README.md

 ![image](https://github.com/TW-yuhsi/MMChw3/blob/main/figures/loadImgs.png)

-- View Images and Detected Points
+- View Images and Detected Points (check whether the orientation of each coordinate are same)

 ![image](https://github.com/TW-yuhsi/MMChw3/blob/main/figures/imagesLoaded.png)
 The Data Browser pane displays a list of image pairs with IDs.
 These image pairs contain a detected pattern.
 To view an image, select it from the Data Browser pane.